If you’re fascinated by the inner workings of the human mind and keen to work in mental health, an array of fulfilling career paths await.

 Study psychology and you’ll cover a lot of assessment and diagnosis theory.
 You’ll learn counselling skills too, but the focus is on the technical aspects of different therapeutic approaches.
 ‘This is because psychologists are often dealing with more severe kinds of pathology,’ says Dr Snell.

-There’s also an extensive placement component in the Master of Psychology comprising of about 1,000 hours.
-For a counselling course like Deakin’s Graduate Diploma of Counselling, you’ll complete around 100 hours of placement.
+There’s also an extensive placement component in the Master of Psychology comprising about 1000 hours.
+For a counselling course like Deakin’s Master of Counselling you’ll complete 240 hours of placement; for the Graduate Diploma of Counselling you'll complete around 100 hours of placement.

-Sold on a career as a psychology?
+Sold on a career as a psychologist?
 Check out Deakin's psychology courses